fin-cli/handbook/commands/db/import.md

 ### EXAMPLES

     # Import MySQL from a file.
-    $ wp db import wordpress_dbase.sql
+    $ fin db import wordpress_dbase.sql
     Success: Imported from 'wordpress_dbase.sql'.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|